April 16th, 2012

 Your credit report is long and data-rich.
 Even if you’ve checked it before, you may have missed an error that could damage your credit score, especially considering that as many as 25 percent of credit reports contain serious errors.
 The most common credit report errors include outdated personal information, mistaken or fraudulent accounts and incorrect account details.

-Get a free copy of your credit report from each of the three bureaus (Equifax, Experian and TransUnion) at AnnualCreditReport.com.
-Comb your credit reports for the most common credit report errors, and check all three bureaus, because errors can vary from bureau to bureau.
+Get your credit reports and comb them for errors.
 If you spot an error, follow the guidelines in the article, “How to Dispute an Error on Your Credit Report.”
 After you’ve successfully disputed an error, check your free credit score on Credit Karma to see how the update affected your credit health.

 Review Your Insurance Rates